 - Safeguarding the interest of students employed by or assigned to projects involving a faculty-owned business or other entity in which the faculty member has a financial interest

-- Reviewing and approving (or disapproving) applications for Form 13010A Permission to engage in an External Activity and/or Disclosure of External Activities
+- Reviewing and approving (or disapproving) applications for in the COISystem at https://secure.research.vt.edu/coi.

-- Reviewing and approving a Memorandum of Understanding as a tool to mitigate the appearance or actually conflict presented by any identified or potential conflict of interest
+- Reviewing and approving all approved management plans developed to mitigate the appearance or actually conflict presented by any identified or potential conflict of interest

 - Assuming fiduciary responsibility for research projects where the Principal Investigator has a conflict of interest, if such projects are approved